WAvdBeek/websiteexample/_pages/architecture.md

 ---
 title: "architecture"
 permalink: /architecture/
+image: /assets/images/IoTivity-logo.png
 ---

-IoTivity-Constrained is a lightweight implementation of the `Open Connectivity Foundation <https://openconnectivity.org/>`_ (OCF) standards for the Internet of Things (IoT).
+IoTivity-Lite is a lightweight implementation of the `Open Connectivity Foundation <https://openconnectivity.org/>`_ (OCF) standards for the Internet of Things (IoT).